by Joe Casey

 Once you’ve dealt with the core issues in transitioning to retirement, it’s time to optimize your freedom.
 Contrary to what some may think, this doesn’t happen overnight.
 Here are a few places to start:

 Think twice before deciding if you can retire.
-Take care to make sure you’re ready financially and emotionally – so you can make the most of your freedom.
+Take care to make sure you’re ready financially and emotionally – so you can make the most of your freedom to retire.

 Joe Casey is a former senior HR executive at Merrill Lynch, who’s created a second career as a retirement coach.
 He holds a Masters in Gerontology from the University of Southern California and, as a retirement coach and Designing Your Life coach, he helps people discover What’s Next after their primary career.